jaceva/cs105-cache/README.md

 ## Lesson Code Description

-The goal of the lesson checkpoints is to have the learner implement a cache from scratch to complete an existing register/memory hierarchy.
+The goal of the lesson checkpoints is to have the learner implement a cache from scratch within an existing register/memory hierarchy.
 The initial program will consist of a bank of registers and blocks of main memory.
 A group of commands will exist that repeatedly request data from memory.
 The timing of the commands can be output to represent the performance of the commands.
 As the learner implements the cache they will see timing improve as well as the effects of different policy implementations.

 ## Things to consider
 - Combining ex3: Cache Implementation and ex4: Cache Hit might be good since the implementation of the cache class and cache hits may be one and the same.